VakeWorks/SovScaDesDisMaLOps/docs/2025/src/digitalsov.md

 >
 > We need to be able to talk openly—about the risks, the challenges, and the benefits of digital sovereignty—without being labeled anti-American, pro-China, or anything else.
 >
-> This article dismantles the trap we’ve all been forced into.
->
 > Because digital sovereignty isn’t about picking sides.
 It’s about having the right to choose your own system—without permission, without gatekeepers, and without apology.
 >